United States Department of State Operations Center

-The United States Department of State’s Operations Center (S/ES-O) monitors world events, prepares written briefs for the Secretary of State and other U.S. State Department senior officials, and facilitates communication between the State Department and the rest of the world.
+The United States Department of State’s Operations Center (S/ES-O) monitors world events, prepares written briefs for the secretary of state and other U.S. State Department senior officials, and facilitates communication between the State Department and the rest of the world.

 Mission and activities

-As part of the Executive Secretariat, located in State Department's headquarters in Washington, D.C., the Operations Center provides senior policy makers with alerts and briefings on world events affecting U.S. interests abroad.
+As part of the Executive Secretariat, located in the State Department's headquarters in Washington, D.C., the Operations Center provides senior policy makers with alerts and briefings on world events affecting U.S. interests abroad.
 The organization's mission is to get the right information to the right people at the right time.
 To do so, the Operations Center is open 24 hours a day, 365 days a year.
-In addition to day-to-day operations, when a crisis arises, the Operations Center may set up a task force to address logistics and, in conjunction with the Consular Affairs bureau, assists U.S. citizens in need.
+In addition to day-to-day operations, when a crisis arises, the Operations Center may set up a task force to address logistics and, in conjunction with the Bureau of Consular Affairs, assists U.S. citizens in need.
 In response to the earthquake in Haiti in 2010, as with many other crises, the Operations Center convened a task force to assist in coordinating humanitarian response, informing domestic and foreign officials, and aiding American citizens.

 History and activities

 The Operations Center was inaugurated in 1961 at the instruction of President John F. Kennedy with Theodore C. Achilles as its first director.
-When the President could not reach anyone at State in the midst of the failed Bay of Pigs invasion, he realized the importance of maintaining a crisis response center.
+When the president could not reach anyone at State in the midst of the failed Bay of Pigs Invasion, he realized the importance of maintaining a crisis response center.
 At its inception, only one watch officer staffed the Operations Center supplied with a GI-issue bunk bed, a water pitcher, and a telephone.
-Since then, the Operations Center has grown with the needs of the Secretary of State and the expanding U.S. diplomatic presence around the world.
+Since then, the Operations Center has grown with the needs of the secretary of state and the expanding U.S. diplomatic presence around the world.
 The Operations Center is made up of two parts: The Watch and Crisis Management Support.